Illinois LGBTQIA+ Resource Hub

 • While dress codes apply to everyone, they cannot be used to police a student's gender identity.
 Students have the right to dress in a way that reflects who they are, even if the school has school uniforms.

-• When it comes to school sports, students can play on the team that matches their gender identity.
+• When it comes to school sports, Illinois students can play on the team that matches their gender identity.

-• For Illinois state-run competitions, a student’s school will help them apply through the Illinois High School Association or Illinois Elementary School Association.
+• For Illinois state-run competitions, a student's school will help them apply through the Illinois High School Association or Illinois Elementary School Association.
 No medical transition is required to play, and while not required, if a student has medical documentation, they may be asked to share it.
 If a student is denied, they have a right to appeal.
+If you have questions about this process, call the Illinois Pride Connect Legal Hotline at 855-805-9200